 A new affiliated AP is added to the AP MLD with which the reporting AP is affiliated following the procedure defined in 35.3.6.2 (Adding affiliated APs) .

 A Reconfiguration Multi-Link element is included or modified by adding a new Per-STA Profile subelement by the reporting AP affiliated with an AP MLD, following the procedure defined in 35.3.6.3 (Removing affiliated APs).

+An AP affiliated with the same AP MLD as the reporting AP becomes disabled or enabled through a new advertised TTLM defined in 35.3.7.5 (Affiliated AP link disablement and enablement). (#19863, 20056)

 —Otherwise, set the Critical Update Flag subfield of the Capability Information And Status Indication field to 0.

-If an AP affiliated with an AP MLD is a nontransmitted BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple BSSID set shall
+If an AP affiliated with an AP MLD is a nontransmitted BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple BSSID set shall: (#ED)

 —include in Beacon and Probe Response frames it transmits a BSS Parameters Change Count subfield for each of all APs affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID. (#ED)